abaheti95/abaheti95.github.io/index.md

 ---
 ## About Me 🧑🏽

-Hi!
-My name is Ashutosh Baheti.
+Hi!🙋🏽‍♂️ My name is Ashutosh Baheti.
 I am a Computer Science PhD student working with [Prof. Alan Ritter](http://aritter.github.io/).
-I will be a graduate student at Georgia Tech starting from Fall 2020.
-Previously, I was graduate student at The Ohio State University.
+I am a graduate student at Georgia Tech since Fall 2020.
+Previously, received a master's in Computer Science from The Ohio State University.
 I believe language is one of the most powerful tools invented by mankind.
 Giving computers the power of language will automate many menial jobs and accelerate innovation.
-My research interests are Natural Language Understanding (NLU), Generation (NLG) and Artificial Intelligence (AI).
-My current research focuses on Automatic Dialog Systems and problem related to it.
+My research interests are Natural Language Understanding (NLU), Generation (NLG), and Artificial Intelligence (AI).
+My current research focuses on open-domain Dialog Systems aka chatbots and problems related to them.

 Before joining my PhD program, I was a Research Fellow at Microsoft Research (MSR), India for one year.
 I worked with [Dr. Monojit Choudhury](https://www.microsoft.com/en-us/research/people/monojitc/) on word-level language identification of code-switched text.
-Before that, I completed my Bachelor's Degree in Computer Science and Engineering from Indian Institute of Technology, Kharagpur.
+Before that, I completed my Bachelor's Degree in Computer Science and Engineering from the Indian Institute of Technology, Kharagpur.

 ## Contact 📧
 In this time of global pandemic the best way to contact me is through email.
 My email ID is [abaheti95@gatech.edu](mailto:abaheti95@gatech.edu){:target="_blank"}.
 You can find links to my profiles in other social media and github at the bottom of the page.